HL7/CDA-ccda/input/pagecontent/generalguidance.md

 ### Narrative Referencing

-The C-CDA R3.0 recommends that clinical statements include a link between the narrative (section.text) and coded clinical data (entry).
+C-CDA recommends that clinical statements include a link between the narrative (section.text) and coded clinical data (entry).
 Please see the [Narrative Block]({{site.data.fhir.cda}}/narrative.html) section in the StructureDefinition publication of CDA for implementation details about referencing.
 Each template contains conformance statements recommending (SHOULD) textReferencing unless explicitly prohibited.

 ### Unknown and No Known Information
 Information technology solutions store and manage data, but sometimes data are not available.
 An item may be unknown, not relevant, or not computable or measurable, such as where a patient arrives at an emergency department unconscious and with no identification.